FangfeiLi05/FitMut2/README.md

   + 8th column of .csv: estimated fraction of mutant cells of the population per sequenced time point
 * `output_Mean_fitness_Result.csv`: estimated mean fitness at each iteration
 * `output_Cell_Number_Mutant_Estimated.csv`: estimated effective number of mutant cells per barcode for each time point
+* `output_Cell_Number.csv`: effective number of cells per barcode for each time point

 ##### For Help
 ```